🕊️ Estate & Inherited Home Help

 I inherited a house in foreclosure — what should I do?

 Act immediately.
 Contact the lender's loss mitigation department with proof of death and your role as heir or executor.
 Request a payoff letter and ask about temporary forbearance.
 Then contact HOAPnet for a free consultation — we'll review all your options including loan assumption, loan modification, quick sale, and short sale.
+Time is critical.

 Can a bank foreclose on an estate during probate?

 Yes.
 A bank can foreclose during probate as long as mortgage payments are not being made.
 Probate does not automatically halt foreclosure.
 However, notifying the lender of the probate proceeding, requesting forbearance, or filing for a court stay can all slow the process.
+Acting quickly through HOAPnet gives you the best chance of stopping the foreclosure while the estate is settled.

 My spouse died and I can't afford the mortgage — what are my options?